-1. You are given a sample of ca 100 mg of pure potassium iodate KIO3.
+1. You are given a sample of approximately 100 mg of pure potassium iodate KIO3.
 The exact mass is written on the label of the vial.
-Report it in the table below.
+Record the mass in the table below.

-2. Prepare 100 mL of potassium iodate solution in the 100 mL volumetric flask, using the whole sample of solid potassium iodate and deionized water.
+2. Prepare a standard solution of potassium iodate using the 100 mL volumetric flask with all the solid provided.
 This solution is called S.

-- 3. In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S with a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) with a 10 mL graduated cylinder.
+- 3. In a 100 mL Erlenmeyer flask, add: - 20 mL of solution S using a volumetric pipette; - 5 mL of the potassium iodide solution (0.5 M), using a 5 mL graduated cylinder; - 10 mL of the sulfuric acid solution (2.5 M) using a 10 mL graduated cylinder.

-4. Swirl the Erlenmeyer flask, cover it with Parafilm and keep it in the cupboard for at least five minutes.
+4. Swirl the Erlenmeyer flask, cover it with Parafilm and keep the solution in the cupboard for at least five minutes.

-5. Fill the burette with the provided thiosulfate solution using a beaker.
+5. Fill the burette with the provided thiosulfate solution.
 Titrate the content of the Erlenmeyer flask with constant swirling.
-When the liquid turns pale yellow, add ten drops of the starch solution and keep titrating until the solution becomes colorless.
+When the liquid turns pale yellow, add ten drops of the starch solution and continue to titrate until the solution becomes colorless.
 Record the titration volume $V_1$ .